18.7 kWhUseable Battery

 Charging is done using a Type 2 connector and the on-board charger has a maximum power of 3.7 kW.
 This charges a fully depleted battery back to full in around 6 hours.
 Charging the car using a regular wall plug will take around 9 hours 45 minutes.

 Rapid charging is possible through a CCS connection.
-The maximum rapid charge power is 50 kW, which charges the battery from 10% to 80% in around 20 minutes.
+The maximum rapid charge power is 50 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 40 kW.
+This charges the battery from 10% to 80% in around 20 minutes.
 A rapid charge like this will add about 45 miles of range.

 The combined (motorway and city) energy consumption of the Volkswagen e-Up! is about 285 Wh per mile.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 141 mpg in a traditional petrol car.